 Northwest of Earth is a near-exact duplicate of Shambleau and Others, each containing a mix of Northwest Smith and Jirel of Joiry stories.

-The two books don’t quite exhaust the two series, although half the omissions started as fanzine fodder.
+The two books don’t quite exhaust the two series, although the omissions mostly started as fanzine fodder.
 The missing stories are:

 • “Nymph of Darkness,” co-written with Forrest J. Ackerman (Fantasy Magazine, April 1935, reprinted in Weird Tales, December 1939) [Smith]